Real estate buying and selling concept

 Held on the first Tuesday of each month at the county courthouse.
 Property sold to highest bidder.
 No right of redemption.

-Texas foreclosures can complete in ~60 days from NOD to sale.
+Texas foreclosures can complete in ~60 days from breach notice to auction.
 You must file a lawsuit BEFORE the Tuesday sale date.

 Your Defense Strategy in Texas